52 Fascinating Facts You Never Knew About U.S. Presidents

 In what was probably the first White House yard sale, the 21st president sold two dozen wagon loads of presidential merchandise including a pair of Abraham Lincoln’s pants and John Quincy Adams’ hat.
 He then used the money to hire an interior decorator.
 Don’t miss these hilarious quotes from past presidents.

 The 25th president was known for wearing a red carnation on his lapel for good luck.
 The boutonniere probably was a good luck charm after all.
 While greeting a little girl at an event in 1901, he decided to give his lucky flower to her.
 Moments later, he was assassinated.
+Check out more spooky historical coincidences.

 Herbert Hoover had his own sport